velten-group/velten-group.github.io/join/index.md

 ### BSc and MSc students
 We are happy to host you for your BSc, MSc thesis or an internship in our lab.
 If you are interested, please contact Britta Velten with your CV, transcripts of record, a short statement outlining your research interests and why you want to join our lab, and the proposed duration of your stay.

+## How to apply
+To apply please send a CV, a letter of motivation, transcripts of records and contact details of 2 references in a single pdf directly to Britta Velten.
+Additional supporting documents demonstrating your prior experience incl. code samples of previous projects, link to a gitHub repository or extracts of your PhD, M.Sc., or B.Sc. thesis (as applicable) are very welcome.

 {% include section.html %}